Today's businesses rely heavily on cryptography to authenticate people and processes, secure communications, and safeguard critical data.

 This is the high-level architecture:

-CSG contains subsystems for communication, authentication, policy enforcement, key management, cryptography, and administration.
-The administration system allows operators to reconfigure the system through the CSG Administration Client.
+CSG contains communication, authentication, policy enforcement, key management, cryptography, and administration subsystems.
+The administration system enables operators to reconfigure the system through the CSG Administration Client.
 This diagram shows how the remaining subsystems work together:

 The CSG Policy Engine